olin/studentgovernment/student_government_constitution.md

 #### Section 2.
 Amendments to the Student Government Constitution.

-The Student Government Constitution may be amended by a majority vote of the Students present at a Town Hall Meeting where a quorum of one half of the Student Body is present.
+The Student Government Constitution may be amended by a simple majority vote of the Students present at a Town Hall Meeting where a quorum of one half of the Student Body is present.

 #### Section 3.
 Amendments to the Student Government By-Laws.

-In order to keep the Student Government adaptable to change, the Student Government By-Laws may be amended by the Student Government with the approval of 75% of its voting members.
+In order to keep the Student Government adaptable to change, the Student Government By-Laws may be amended by the Student Government with the approval of three-fourths of its voting members.

 ### Article 13.
 Ratification and Review